squteronsquter/react-basics-udemy-16092021/README.md

 `git push -u origin main`

-later on when the repo is pushed just push the chamges
+### Later on when the repo is pushed just push the chamges

 `git add .`